 • Is there anything else going on in your life that’s adding to your financial burdens (job loss, supporting dependents, an illness of your own)?

-If your pet is suffering from a serious ailment, such as cancer, epilepsy or a heart condition, ask if your vet knows of any condition-specific grants and research.
-Please note that it is perfectly fine to apply for grants or loans from multiple organizations.
+If your pet is suffering from a serious ailment, such as cancer, epilepsy, or a heart condition, ask if your vet knows of any condition-specific grants and research.

 Unique qualities concerning your dog